farirpgs/fari-app/lib/srds/fate-core.md

 Not all is lost, however—the stuff you have prepared should help you tremendously when players do something unexpected.
 Your story questions are vague enough that there are going to be multiple ways to answer each one, and you can very quickly axe one that isn’t going to be relevant and replace it with something else on the fly without having to toss the rest of your work.

-{example}

-Amanda had expected that the scene with Landon, Cynere, and Anna would result in a briefly violent reaction, thanks to Landon, followed by the PCs explaining that they’re not with the Cult of Tranquility and everyone realizing that they’re all on the same side.
+> Amanda had expected that the scene with Landon, Cynere, and Anna would result in a briefly violent reaction, thanks to Landon, followed by the PCs explaining that they’re not with the Cult of Tranquility and everyone realizing that they’re all on the same side.
+>

-Right?
+> Right?
 No.
+>

-The first swing of Landon’s sword fells Anna where she stands, killing what would’ve been their first contact with the Sun and Moon Society, an important secret organization opposing the cult.
+> The first swing of Landon’s sword fells Anna where she stands, killing what would’ve been their first contact with the Sun and Moon Society, an important secret organization opposing the cult.
 Plus, Anna’s companions are now convinced that he and Cynere are indeed cultists.
+>

-So...slight detour.
+> So...slight detour.
 Amanda sees a few ways to go from here:
+>

-The warriors throw caution to the wind, cry “Revenge!” and fight to the death.
+> The warriors throw caution to the wind, cry “Revenge!” and fight to the death.
-One of the warriors assumes Anna’s role in the scene and continues the conversation.
+> One of the warriors assumes Anna’s role in the scene and continues the conversation.
-The warriors flee (making a concession) and report the killing to their superiors in the secret society, leaving Anna’s body behind.
+> The warriors flee (making a concession) and report the killing to their superiors in the secret society, leaving Anna’s body behind.
-She decides to go with the third option.
+> She decides to go with the third option.
 These two may be good guys, but they’re not heroes, and neither one of them is up for taking on Landon after that opener.
 And the odds of them wanting to have a little chat with Anna’s corpse at their feet are, at best, slim.
+>

-Plus, Amanda figures Lily and Lenny will want to search the body, which would present a good opportunity to feed them information about the Sun and Moon Society.
+> Plus, Amanda figures Lily and Lenny will want to search the body, which would present a good opportunity to feed them information about the Sun and Moon Society.
 It’s also a way to bring Zird in on the action—maybe he knows something about the Sun and Moon Society already, and can make contact with them.

 Also, knowing your NPCs’ motivations and goals allows you to adjust their behavior more easily than if you’d just placed them in a static scene waiting for the PCs to show up.
 When the players throw you a curveball, make the NPCs as dynamic and reactive as they are, by having them take sudden, surprising action in pursuit of their goals.

-Amanda’s still stuck on Anna’s unexpected demise.
+> Amanda’s still stuck on Anna’s unexpected demise.
 She’d planned on making her an entry point for a whole story arc—maybe not a powerful NPC, but a pretty important one nonetheless.
 So if Anna’s not going to be around anymore, Amanda at least wants to make something out of her death.
+>

-She decides that, while the death of a member of the Sun and Moon Society would go unnoticed by most of Riverton, a guy like Hugo the Charitable would certainly hear about it.
+> She decides that, while the death of a member of the Sun and Moon Society would go unnoticed by most of Riverton, a guy like Hugo the Charitable would certainly hear about it.
 He’d already taken notice of Landon after he fought off a few Scar Triad goons.
 And now this.
 This newcomer is clearly dangerous, potentially a threat.
 Worst, he doesn’t seem to be working for anyone.
+>

-Given Hugo’s high concept aspect of Everyone in Riverton Fears Me, he sees Landon as a potential asset for the Scar Triad.
+> Given Hugo’s high concept aspect of Everyone in Riverton Fears Me, he sees Landon as a potential asset for the Scar Triad.
 If you can’t beat ‘em, recruit ‘em.

 ### Resolving The Scenario